awesomium/net-wiki/javascript/introduction.md

 ## The V8 JavaScript Engine

-Awesomium incorporates the V8 JavaScript Engine that implements ECMAScript as specified in ECMA-262, 5th edition.
+Awesomium incorporates the V8 JavaScript Engine that implements ECMAScript as specified in [ECMA-262, 5th edition ![][external]](http://www.ecma-international.org/ecma-262/5.1/index.html).

 V8 compiles and executes JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.